redmatter/docker-rsyslog/README.md

 # What next?

 Configure rsyslog to forward messages to another server / service.
-The image comes with elasticsearch module which can be used to formward messages to ELK stack.
+The image comes with elasticsearch module which can be used to forward messages to ELK stack.

 **IMPORTANT:** For heavy loads or production deployments, you must configure it to not log to disk (`/var/log/messages`).

 # Caveats

- - You will loose the hostname information of the logging application.
-The hostname that appears in the log will always be that of the `syslog` container, which is a meaningles hash created by docker (the container ID).
+ - You will lose the hostname information of the logging application.
+The hostname that appears in the log will always be that of the `syslog` container, which is a meaningless hash created by docker (the container ID).
 You may consider [rsyslog property replacer](http://www.rsyslog.com/doc/v8-stable/configuration/property_replacer.html) to help you with this.
  - The `redmatter/rsyslog` is by default configured to log to `/var/log/messages`.
 This can get out of hand if you use it as is in heavy load production environments, as there is no `logrotate` functionality.
 Have a look at [`forward.conf.example`](forward.conf.example) in order to configure rsyslog to forward all messages to another host.
 You may also use [`elasticsearch` module](http://www.rsyslog.com/doc/v8-stable/configuration/modules/omelasticsearch.html) to forward messages to ELK stack (though it will make logstash redundant).

 # Bedtime reading